 IBPMS platforms, in turn, are designed to work with a constellation of modern automation software, sometimes referred to as hyperautomation tools, which include technologies such as those listed in Figure 1.

-17 business process management tools
+16 business process management tools

-The list is also not meant to be a comparative analysis or a definitive evaluation of any vendor or product.
+The list is not meant to be a comparative analysis or a definitive evaluation of any vendor or product.
 Use it as a starting point in your due diligence process.

 2. Aurea Savvion

-Bizagi provides advanced process redesign and automated application systems through three products: Bizagi Modeler, Bizagi Studio and Bizagi Engine.
-Bizagi also now offers a cloud option for additional flexibility.
-The Bizagi Modeler enables project teams to describe and automate their business processes and procedures, creating complex workflow models through a software interface that aligns Business Process Modeling Notation (BPMN) symbols to program language to generate low-code applications.
+Bizagi provides advanced process redesign and low-code automated application systems generation through three products: Bizagi Modeler, Bizagi Studio and Bizagi Automation.
+Together, these products form the Bizagi iBPMS platform.
+Bizagi also offers a cloud option for additional flexibility, enabling project teams to customize experiences for different customer groups and for different geographic locations.

 4. IBM Blueworks Live